kragorg/dng/chapters/2025-06-22 — Dungeons and Gardens.md

 where earth and sky blend into an indistinct, endless canvas.

-As the grey light begins to wane, the griffin circles once more overhead.
+As the gray light begins to wane, the griffin circles once more overhead.
 It descends with a graceful,